 If you survived bankruptcy and were able to keep your car loan, you may want to look for a lower rate.
 However, depending on your credit situation when you took out the loan, you may not qualify for lower rates, since bankruptcy typically lowers your credit score.
 It's a good idea to know where your credit stands and to rate shop for the right lender for your situation.

 According to Rate Genius, 30% of applicants with bankruptcies on their credit reports were approved for refinancing in 2019.
 These applicants received a higher interest rate than others but were still able to lower their auto loan rates by an average of 5 points.

 Your credit score is one of the major factors in determining auto loan eligibility, even when you're refinancing.
 However, there are other factors that lenders look at which could help you if you're strong in those areas on your application.
 This is because when a lender considers you for auto loan refinancing they look at more than just your credit score.

 They also look at factors like your debt-to-income ratio and loan-to-value ratio as well as the value of the vehicle and your income.
 Subprime lenders know that they can't rely on your credit score alone, so they're more apt to look at the overall picture of your credit and financial life.

 Additionally, if you were able to keep your car throughout your bankruptcy, you may be able to refinance your vehicle, but you may not be able to do it right away.
 It typically takes one to two years to rebuild your credit after bankruptcy, and a refinancing lender may want to see your efforts.

 The Right Time to Refinance a Car Loan

 The main reason to refinance is to save money on your auto loan.
-If you just want to pay your car loan off faster, all you have to do is increase the payment each month – there’s no need to refinance.
+If you want to pay your car loan off faster, you only have to increase the payment each month – there’s no need to refinance.

 However, not everyone can do this if their monthly payment is currently pushing the limits of their budget, and that’s where refinancing comes in handy.